 Each one of us has an opportunity to create a caring community at UWM that helps reduce the impact of these stressors.
 Despite how difficult the last few years have been and how complicated our work feels, we can each chose how we might engage with our staff and peers to develop a more compassionate, enjoyable work environment.

-In recognition of these circumstances, the campus healing and community-building work group, led by Student Affairs, Academic Affairs, and Global Inclusion and Engagement, has developed Trauma-Informed Teaching and Supervision Toolkits.
+In recognition of these circumstances, the Campus Cares team has developed Trauma-Informed Teaching and Supervision Toolkits.
 These Toolkits utilize resources from the national higher education community, as well as materials developed here at UWM.
-It will help instructors gain awareness of how trauma can impact students (what to look for) and how to respond.
-These same lessons can also help faculty and staff to interact with their colleagues who may be feeling stresses in the post-COVID period.
+They will help instructors gain awareness of how trauma can impact students (what to look for) and how to respond.
+These same lessons can also help faculty and staff interact with their colleagues who may be feeling stress, distress, and perhaps trauma.

 For an overview on how childhood trauma affects health across a lifetime, check out this video from TedMed speaker Pediatrician Nadine Burke Harris.

 - Trustworthiness & Transparency

 - Peer Support

 A workgroup out of the Dean of Students office has developed a workshop offered on Microsoft Teams about trauma-informed care, offered by Social Work Professor Dimitri Topitzes, Sarah Macdonald, Teaching, Learning and Technology Consultant, and Dean of Students Adam Jussel.
 You may request the workshop, for departmental and unit meetings or for student groups.
 Please contact Adam at email@example.com to schedule a workshop.